Light Curve Tool for Small Bodies

 facets required to be triangular for compatibility.

-It is recommended to use Blender, a free and
+It is recommended to use Blender, a free

 versatile software, to create and export models in the appropriate format for this tool.

-Models with a higher number of facets will result in longer computation times, and it is recommended not to
+Models with a higher number of facets will result in longer computation times, and it is

 exceed 3000 facets.
-In this video, the user can
+In this video,

 find a